ricardohui/js-react-unsplash/README.md

-# highlight of this project
+# Highlight of this project

-create axios client
+- Create axios client
-use splash as an exercise
+- use splash as an exercise
-Use React Ref to calculate the height of each image Use CSS Grid for showing images
+- Use React Ref to calculate the height of each image
+- Use CSS Grid for showing images

 ---